octoblu/legacy-gateway/readme.md

 ## Subdevices

-A Skynet hub can have subdevices attached to it.
+An Octoblu gateway can have subdevices attached to it.
 A subdevice is a configured instance of a [plugin](./plugins.md).
-It could be anything from a Philips hue lighting system to an arduino to a simple javascript function that just calls a shell script on the skynet hub itself.
+It could be anything from a Philips hue lighting system to an arduino to a simple javascript function that just calls a shell script on the Octoblu gateway itself.

-You can have as many subdevices on the hub as you wish, as long as hub has the plugin type installed that you want to use for your subdevice.
+You can have as many subdevices on the gateway as you wish, as long as gateway has the plugin type installed that you want to use for your subdevice.

-If you have direct access to your hub, then a simple way to create an subdevice is with a curl command.
+If you have direct access to your gateway, then a simple way to create an subdevice is with a curl command.
 For example if you wish to create a subdevice of type skynet-hue:

 ```
 curl -X POST http://192.168.1.110:8888/subdevices -H "Content-Type: application/json" -d '{"name":"living_Room_Lights", "type":"skynet-hue", "options":{"ipAddress": "192.168.1.115", "apiUsername": "newdeveloper"}}'
 ```

-You can then message subdevices directly from skynet by sending a normal skynet message to the skynet hub and specifing:
+You can then message subdevices directly from skynet by sending a normal skynet message to the Octoblu gateway and specifing:

 ```javascript
 {